- The role of IgE in asthma and allergy.

 Airway remodeling genetics

 We have identified the Urokinase Plasminogen Activator Receptor (UPAR/PLAUR) gene as an asthma susceptibility gene . uPAR plays a key role in the formation of the serine protease plasmin by interacting with urokinase plasminogen activator (uPA) and has been implicated in many processes including orchestrating structural changes in the airways of asthma patients called airway remodeling.
 We have identified that uPAR expression is elevated in the airways and blood of asthma patients and may identify a more severe, non atopic disease.
 Airway remodeling is characterized by; smooth muscle hypertrophy/hyperplasia, sub-epithelial fibrosis, basement membrane thickening, increased extracellular matrix (ECM) deposition and more recently epithelial metaplasia and goblet cell hyperplasia have been identified.
 Airway remodeling leads to accelerated decline in lung function in asthma, and is not adequately targeted by existing asthma drugs.
-We have identified that uPAR is elevated in the bronchial epithelium in asthma and contributes to wound/repair responses providing evidence for a role in airway structural changes.Ongoing studies aim to determine the mechanistic basis of this association and explore the potential of targeting uPAR in asthma for clinical benefit.
+We have identified that uPAR is elevated in the bronchial epithelium in asthma and contributes to wound/repair responses providing evidence for a role in airway structural changes.Ongoing studies aim to determine the mechanistic basis of this association and explore the potential of targeting uPAR in asthma and other respiratory disease for clinical benefit.

 Lung function genetics